 - red stakes and lines – red (lateral) penalty areas

-The end of the course boundary line (used, for example, for an internal out) and the penalty area boundary is marked with doubled single-color stakes.
-The dividing point between the yellow (crossing) and the red (lateral) penalty area is marked with two stakes: yellow and red.
+The end of the course OB line (used, for example, for an internal out) and the penalty area boundary is marked with doubled single-color stakes.
+The dividing point between the yellow (crossing) and the red (lateral) penalty areas is marked with two stakes: yellow and red.